aaronshaver/coinbase-google-sheets/README.md

 # coinbase-google-sheets

-Grabs latest Ethereum sell price off Coinbase, puts into a Google Sheets document
+Grabs latest Ethereum sell price off Coinbase, puts into a Google Sheets document along with a datetime stamp

 This app will do an update every 60 seconds.
 Coinbase's API seems to update once every 60 seconds.